Arundhati Devi

-Arundhati Devi (also known as Arundhati Mukherjee or Mukhopadhyay) (1924 – 1990) was an Indian actress, director, writer and singer who is predominantly known for her work in Bengali cinema.
+Arundhati Devi (also known as Arundhati Mukherjee or Mukhopadhyay; 29 April 1924 – 16 October 1990) was an Indian actress, director, writer and singer who is predominantly known for her work in Bengali cinema.

 Arundhati Devi was a student of Visva-Bharati University where she was trained in Rabindra Sangeet by Sailajaranjan Majumdar.
 She began her career as a Rabindra Sangeet singer at All India Radio in 1940.
 As an actress, Arundhati Devi made her film debut in Kartik Chattopadhyay's Bengali film Mahaprasthaner Pathe (1952) which also had a Hindi version titled Yatrik.
-She later collaborated with directors such as Devaki Kumar Bose in Nabajanma (1956), Asit Sen in Chalachal (1956) and Panchatapa (1957), Prabhat Mukhopadhyay in Maa (1956), Mamata (1957), Bicharak (1959) and Akashpatal (1960), and Tapan Sinha in Kalamati (1958), Jhinder Bondi (1961), Jatugriha (1964).
+She later collaborated with directors such as Devaki Kumar Bose in Nabajanma (1956), Asit Sen in Chalachal (1956) and Panchatapa (1957), Prabhat Mukhopadhyay in Maa (1956), Mamata (1957), Bicharak (1959) and Akashpatal (1960), and Tapan Sinha in Kalamati (1958), Jhinder Bondi (1961), and Jatugriha (1964).
 In 1963, she was conferred with BFJA Award for Best Actress for her role in the National Award winning Bengali film Bhagini Nivedita (1962) directed by Bijoy Bose.
 In 1967, she was conferred with the National Film Award for Best Film Based On High Literary Work for her directorial debut Chutti at the 14th National Film Awards.

+Early life

+Arundhati was born in Barisal, Bengal Presidency, in British India (now Bangladesh).

 Personal life

-Arundhati was born in Barisal, Bengal Presidency, in British India (now Bangladesh).
-In 1955 she had a short-lived marriage with the director Prabhat Mukherjee.
-However, in 1957 she met film director Tapan Sinha at the Berlin International Film Festival and they eventually got married.
-Their son is scientist Anindya Sinha.
-She died on 16 October 1990.
+At a time when women were marginalized and society looked down upon women from the movies, Maa came across as a strong personality.
+She was just 35 when she left her abusive husband and moved out with her 14-year-old daughter and me.
+I was just nine months old then.
+She built a house for herself and staged a comeback to the movies.